Niravpatel129/Fantasy-Basketball-Draft-Game/README.md

-# Name-Not Sure yet
+# Fantasy-Basketball-Draft-Game
-This is a react-redux based tournament generator
+Description W-I-P

+Work is hosted on heroku at: https://fantasy-basketball-picker.herokuapp.com